How to budget for student life in Finland

 It's a good idea to start saving at the same time as you start planning your studies abroad.
 It's not easy to advise on a budget for the first month because it depends on what you consider necessities and what you want and can find second-hand.
 Also, it depends on how many people are in your household, so modify your budget accordingly.

-From our own experience as international degree students, we recommend that students should budget between 700 and 1,000 euros for the first month.
+From our experience as international degree students, we recommend that students budget between 800 and 900 Euros for the first month.

 Reduce rental and furniture costs by buying second-hand

-The typical rent for a shared flat from a student accommodation provider in Jyväskylä (Soihtu or KOAS) is between 250 and 350 euros, depending on size.
-Studios could cost between 350 and 500 euros.
+The typical rent for a shared flat from a student accommodation provider in Jyväskylä (Soihtu or KOAS) is between 280 and 420 Euros, depending on size.
+Studio could cost between 350 and 650 Euros.
 And of course, there are family apartments that can cost up to 700 or more.

-If your budget allows it, you may already order new furniture and household products online from major retailers such as IKEA, JYSK, Sotka, Asko etc. You can arrange for delivery on your first day in Jyväskylä.
+If your budget allows it, you may order new furniture and household products online from major retailers such as IKEA, JYSK, Sotka, Asko, etc. You can arrange for delivery on your first day in Jyväskylä.

 Other necessities: Student union fee and Finnish phone subscription

-Another thing to consider when arriving, especially from non-EU countries, is that you will probably need a Finnish sim card.
-Mobile companies like Elisa, Telia, and DNA have student programs that usually provide you with unlimited data for about and cost about 20-30 euros per month.
+Another thing to consider when arriving, especially from non-EU countries, is that you will probably need a Finnish SIM card.
+Mobile companies like Elisa, Telia, and DNA have student programs that usually provide you with unlimited data and cost about 30 Euros per month.

 When everything is close, transportation is almost free